yannklein/hole-in-the-wall-v1/README.md

 2. When the webpage appears, allow the use of your camera.
 3. Point your camera to the QR code again, a "hole in the wall" should appear with someone talking to you at the other side.

-_Note: the eperience is best if you print the QR code and stick it to an actual wall!_
+_Note: the experience is best if you print the QR code and stick it to an actual wall!_

 ![qr code](https://github.com/yannklein/hole-in-the-wall-v1/blob/master/marker/marker_ht.png?raw=true)